 The Aztecs & Their Rise to Power

 The Early Days

 The Aztecs’ path to become the most dominant force in Mesoamerica was a long and difficult journey.
 What came to be known as the Aztec civilization was originally a tribe of people called the Mexicas.
 The modern name for Mexico was derived from this term.

 History and mythology have become too intertwined to accurately trace the true origins of the Mexicas.
-One place they likely did reside in their earlier years, though, was a place known as Aztlan.
+One place they likely did reside in their earlier years, though, was a place known as Aztlán.
 This is where we get the term ‘Aztec’ from.
-While nobody knows Aztlan’s exact location, it was likely somewhere in the northern part of what makes up modern-day Mexico, though some speculate it could be as distant as the Southwest United States.
+While nobody knows Aztlan’s exact location, it was likely somewhere in the northern part of modern-day Mexico, though some speculate it could be as distant as the Southwest United States.